 Before working at Loughborough Charlie worked at the University of Leicester as a Research Associate in the School of Media Communication & Sociology and the School of Business.
-She was previously employed at Leicester as a Graduate Teaching Assistant to deliver sociology, education, criminology and research methods seminars.
+She was previously employed at Leicester as a Graduate Teaching Assistant to deliver sociology, sociology of education, criminology and research methods seminars.
 She also delivered guest lectures on old age and inequalities in education.

 Before working in academia, Charlie was a social science lecturer in an FE College, teaching Access to Higher Education courses and A-levels.
 She also worked as a Casework Manager for a Member of Parliament during this time.

-In her current role, on the Understanding Criminogenic Influences on Youth Crime project, she is working with an interdisciplinary team: Stephen Case, Mark Monahan, Joanne Greenhalgh and Judy Wright.
-This project uses a Realist Synthesis approach to review research, and other literature on youth crime, with a focus on context, mechanisms and outcomes.
+Charlie previously worked as a Research Associate on the Understanding Preventative Interventions in Youth Justice project, working with an interdisciplinary team: Stephen Case, Mark Monaghan, Joanne Greenhalgh and Judy Wright.
+This project used a Realist Synthesis approach to review research relating to youth justice intervention effectiveness with a focus on context, mechanisms and outcomes.

-Charlie previously worked as a Research Associate on the Cancer Research UK Adolescent Vaping project, with an interdisciplinary team led by Jason Hughes.
+Whilst working at the University of Leicester, she coordinated research activities on the Cancer Research UK Adolescent Vaping project, with an interdisciplinary team led by Jason Hughes.
 This project used a combination of interviews and smartphone messages, over a 6-12-month period, to understand young people’s experiences of smoking and e-cigarette use.

 - Sutton.
 C. E, (2019) Mature Students and Social Isolation: Feeling Excluded or Choosing to be Alone? in Boeren.
 E & James.
 N (eds) 'Being an Adult Learner in Austere Times’ London Palgrave.
 DOI: 10.1007/978-3-319-97208-4